 The process of expanding is very economical as it creates no waste, and because there are no holes punched out of the material, the sheet will retain its structural strength.
 Typical uses for expanded metal grates include steps, flooring, fences, and security applications.

 Bar grating is made up of parallel bars that are connected together with perpendicular bars.
-The bars are most commonly connected through welding, however, there are other ways of joining the bars together.
+The bars are most commonly connected through welding.
+However, there are other ways of joining the bars together.
 Alternatives include riveting, close meshing, press-locking and more.
-The most economical method of joining is determined by the materials being used and the thickness of the bars.
+The most economical method of joining is determined by the materials used and the bars' thickness.

 Bar grating can be made out of a variety of different materials but is most commonly made from steel or aluminum.
 It has a very high ratio of strength-to-weight and a lot of open space, making it a widely used option for industrial flooring.
 However, it is also used for things such as fire escapes, street drains, and bridges.

-Many different types of metals are used to create grip strut including steel and aluminum.
-Once it has been stamped and serrated, the metal sheet is then coated with a material that minimizes slipping.
+Many different types of metals are used to create grip strut, including industrial steel and aluminum.
+Once it has been stamped and serrated, the steel sheet metal is then coated with a material that minimizes slipping.
 Because of its high level of traction, it is used for things such as walkways, stairs, and other walking platforms.

-Wire mesh, which can also be referred as wire fabric or cloth, is a form of metal grating made up of parallel rows and intersecting columns of wire.
-It's easy install, very durable, and is used across a range of different industries.
-Because it can be made from a variety of different materials and metals, and can be produced to meet an almost limitless number of specifications, it is extremely versatile and can use for many different applications.
+Wire mesh, also referred to as wire fabric or cloth, is a form of metal grating made up of parallel rows and intersecting columns of wire.
+It's easy to install, very durable, and is used across a range of different industries.
+Because it can be made from various materials and metals and can be produced to meet an almost limitless number of specifications, it is extremely versatile and can be used for many different applications.